ansibleguy/webui/docs/source/usage/2_config.rst

    Used in development.
    If unset or value is neither 'dev' nor 'staging' the webservice will be in production mode.
    'staging' mode is close to production behavior.

+* **AW_DOCKER**

+   Used to notify the software that it is running inside a docker container.
+Needed for listen port.